Coronavirus vaccine may exist in eye disease gene therapy

 Gene therapy transplants normal genes into cells to replace missing or defective genes and fix genetic disorders.

-In eye care, Vandenberghe’s research specialties include age-related macular degeneration, corneal problems and vision rehabilitation.
+In eye care, Vandenberghe’s research specialties include AMD, corneal problems and vision rehabilitation.
 One of the research missions of Massachusetts Eye and Ear is gene-based therapies for eye diseases such as retinitis pigmentosa and Usher syndrome, both of which can lead to vision loss.

 How is this coronavirus vaccine being developed?

-The multimillion-dollar AAVCOVID Vaccine Program, run by Massachusetts Eye and Ear along with Massachusetts General Hospital, launched in January.
-More than 50 researchers are working on the effort.
+The multimillion-dollar AAVCOVID Vaccine Program, run by Massachusetts Eye and Ear along with Massachusetts General Hospital, launched in January 2020.
+More than 50 researchers are working on the project.

 “In a crisis, we can harness the power of molecular biology and develop a draft of a vaccine in weeks, and that’s what was done here.
 Now, clinical studies are needed to establish safety and efficacy of our novel approach,” Vandenberghe says.